kirakira0/ekko/README.md

 ## Language Specification

-### Grammar
+See the file src/syntax/ekko.ohm for the grammar.

-See the file src/syntax/echo.ohm for the grammar.
+The language is very much in a rapid design phase right now.
+A language manual will be coming as soon as the basic ideas start to settle.

 ## Building